Mieszko46/DevPortfolio/Charades/README.md

 ## What's it about?
 This project is a real-time multiplayer game based on socket programming.
 This game is a reflection of a popular charades game.
-There is one person who , who has permission to draw

 One player is chosen as a drawer in in the code, we called such a person 'host'.
 The host gets a word drawn by the system, which only he can see it and other players can only see length of the word.
 The goal of the host is to draw the indicated word so that the other players can get themguess.